 Selected models feature the high-sensitivity/low-noise setting: an easy choice between the highest possible sensitivity and the lowest possible noise, right from AvaSoft 8.

-To learn more about all the available options and to find the perfect setup that matches your needs, feel free to discuss your requirements with our sales engineers.
+To learn more about all the available options and find the perfect setup that matches your needs, discuss your requirements with our sales engineers.
 The possibilities are virtually endless!

 Why choose Avantes for your application?